-During this phase of mitosis, the nuclear envelope (shown in white in the diagram at right) breaks up and disappears.
+During this phase of meiosis, the nuclear envelope (shown in white in the diagram at right) breaks up and disappears.
 The nucleolus also vanishes.
 The chromosomes (shown in red) become visible as they shorten, coil, and thicken (that is, as they "condense").
 Also, the spindle apparatus (yellow strands in the diagram) begins to extend outward from the two centrosomes, which move to the opposite ends ("poles") of the cell.

 Each chromosome is composed of two sister chromatids containing identical genetic information.
 During most of meiosis (through the end of metaphase II) the sister chromatids remain attached to each other at the centromere.

-During prophase I the two members of each homolog pair become intimately associated along their entire lengths (they "synapse") to form a structure known as a tetrad (or bivalent).
 In the upper diagram two tetrads are represented as two x-shaped chromosomes associated side by side.
 This is to show that the two chromosomes of each homolog pair adhere to each other during this phase of meiosis.
 But the appearance of a tetrad changes in the different substages of prophase I (read about these substages >>).
-Early on in this phase the two chromosomes of which a tetrad is composed fuse together so tightly that they cannot be distinguished from each other.
+Early on during prophase, the two chromosomes of which a tetrad is composed fuse together so tightly that they cannot be distinguished from each other, which is called synapsis.
 Only later do they become separately visible.